Coaching for Self-Regulation: Techniques to Master Emotional Control | Braintrust

 • How did they respond?

-In moments of emotional activation, the body needs a signal that it’s safe.
-Without that, the brain stays in defense mode.
+In moments of emotional activation, the body needs a signal that it's safe.
+Without that signal, the brain stays in defense mode.
+No amount of logic will land until the nervous system settles.

-Help your client create a personal grounding strategy—something quick, repeatable, and sensory-based.
-This might include:
+Help your client create a personal grounding strategy: something quick, repeatable, and sensory-based.
+Options include:

-• Deep, diaphragmatic breathing (inhale for 4, exhale for 6)
+• Deep, diaphragmatic breathing (inhale for 4 counts, exhale for 6)

-• A tactile anchor (like touching their watch or pressing feet into the floor)
+• A tactile anchor, like touching their watch or pressing their feet into the floor

-• Repeating a calming phrase or question: “What does this situation need from me right now?”
+• Repeating a calming phrase: "What does this situation need from me right now?"

 Emotional reactivity is often rooted in the story we tell ourselves.
-A key coaching technique is helping clients shift the narrative.
+A key coaching technique is helping clients shift that narrative before it hardens into a reaction.

 Same situation.
 Different interpretation.
 Different emotional response.

-Coaches can guide clients to explore alternative explanations:
+Coaches can guide clients to explore alternative explanations with targeted questions:

 • "What else might be true here?"